-The Tokyo Stock Exchange (JPX) is a stock exchange located in Tokyo, Japan with a market cap of $5.55 Trillion.
+The Nagoya Stock Exchange (NSE) is a stock exchange located in Nagoya, Japan.

-The Tokyo Stock Exchange is open five days per week for 5 hours per day and is closed for nineteen holidays in 2020.
+The Nagoya Stock Exchange is open five days per week for 5.5 hours per day and is closed for nineteen holidays in 2020.

 All holidays listed below are the observed date, not the actual date.
 For example, if Christmas Day falls on a weekend many stock exchanges will close on the Friday before or the Monday after.
 Exchanges sometimes close multiple days for a holiday or have modified hours instead of fully closing.

-When is the Next Tokyo Stock Exchange Holiday?The next Tokyo Stock Exchange holiday is Culture Day and will be observed on November 3, 2020 which is 1 month from now.
+When is the Next Nagoya Stock Exchange Holiday?The next Nagoya Stock Exchange holiday is Culture Day and will be observed on November 3, 2020 which is 1 month from now.

-List of 2020 Tokyo Stock Exchange Market Holidays (19)
+List of 2020 Nagoya Stock Exchange Market Holidays (19)

 |Year||Holiday Name||Observed Date||Status|

 |2020||Bank Holiday||January 2, 2020||Closed (passed)|